 A whole new universe created with 320 Chinese characters and time to vote!

-These aspiring writers are from Trinidad and Tobago, South Korea, Switzerland, Malaysia, the United Kingdom, France, New Zealand, the United States, and China.
+Chinese Writing Contest 2024 was closed on Sep 16.
+A total of 16 entries were received.
+These aspiring writers are from Trinidad and Tobago, South Korea, Malaysia, the United Kingdom, the United States, Italy and China.
 Thank you all for participating!

-First of all, I’d like to acknowledge that all participants have made their effort.
-And I’m sure your effort is not wasted regardless whether or not your submission is selected.
+Let us acknowledge first that all participants have made their effort.
+And I’m sure your effort is not wasted regardless whether or not your submission is qualified for a public vote.
 I hope you’ve had great fun, and gained valuable insight into yourself and the Chinese writing system.
-Also, all of you are invited to come back and give it another go next year!

-Secondly, I’d like to congratulate the 16 entries which are selected for the next round - pubic voting.
+Next, I’d like to congratulate the 12 entries which are qualified for the next round - pubic voting.
 They have collectively created a new universe using only 320 Chinese characters.

 For a mathematician, the universe is created with numbers.